NoteFifteen/runawaygoodness/wp-content/plugins/bm-custom-login/readme.txt

 == Changelog ==

+* 1.9 Update the localization strings so that the new language pack system will be able to translate the plugin
 * 1.8.2 Stop color picker from being loaded on every page in the admin - thanks to mgsisk for the report and code fix
 * 1.8.1 Update CSS Tidy files to latest version
 * 1.8 New Feature: Custom CSS - now you can edit everything! :)